 26 Jun 2019

-Ali Chalmers Braithwaite and I will present our paper, “Embodied and Disembodied Presentness in the Immersive Explorations of Agatha Gothe-Snape” at the Body of Knowledge: Art and Embodied Cognition Conference at Deakin University this week.
+Ali Chalmers Braithwaite and I presented our paper, “Embodied and Disembodied Presentness in the Immersive Explorations of Agatha Gothe-Snape” at the Body of Knowledge: Art and Embodied Cognition Conference at Deakin University in July 2019.

 Embodied and Disembodied Presentness in the Immersive Explorations of Agatha Gothe-Snape.

 “Yves, where are we when we draw?”
 John Berger, Berger on Drawing

 This paper centres around the ongoing creative and conceptual collaboration between the visual artist Agatha Gothe-Snape and the authors.